Skip to content →

 Simple first, then powerful

-Teams at different sizes have different needs.
-Tools should be simple to get started with and grow more powerful over time.
+Teams have different needs depending on their size.
+A tool should be simple to get started with and grow more powerful as you scale.

 Decide and move on

 There isn't always a best answer.
-The important thing is to make a decision, and move on.
+Sometimes the most important thing is to make a decision, and move on.

 Practices